-Cooling system
+■ Cooling system

 - Scale and rust form more easily in the cooling system, so wash with anticorrosion liquid.
-Always try to have clean and soft water circulating in the system. - Clogging of the radiator fins is one cause of overheating, so use air or water jets to clean the fins.
+Always try to have clean and soft water circulating in the system. - 2) Clogging of the radiator fins is one cause of overheating, so use air or water jets to clean the fins.
 When doing this, the air nozzle must be at right angles to the radiator. - · Air pressure max : 2kgf/cm2 (30 psi)

-- 4) In case of overheating, do not stop the engine immediately. - (1) Run the engine at low idling. - (2) Open the hood to ventilate the engine compartment. - (3) When the water temperature drops, stop the engine. - (4) Check the cooling water level.
+- 3) Check the fan belt tension.
+If it is too slack, adjust the tension.
+(SEE 8.
+SPECIFICATIONS) - 4) In case of overheating, do not stop the engine immediately. - (1) Run the engine at low idling. - (2) Open the hood to ventilate the engine compartment. - (3) When the water temperature drops, stop the engine. - (4) Check the cooling water level.
 If it is low, add more water. - ▲ Wear safety glasses and a face shield when using compressed air.
 Never touch the radiator cap while the engine is hot.
 Steam may spurt out.
 Wait until the water temperature drops.
 It is extremely dangerous to try to check the fan belt tension while the engine is running.
 When inspecting the fan belt or other moving parts, or near such parts, always stop the engine first. - Always keep fill the coolant to specified level and check for coolant leaks if necessary.